A Brief Guide to the Joe Biden–Anita Hill Controversy

-Hours after Joe Biden made his presidential run official last Thursday, Anita Hill’s name was back in the news.
-Earlier this month, with an eye toward getting into the race, Biden called Hill to “express his regret” for her treatment during the Clarence Thomas Supreme Court confirmation hearings, the New York Times reported.
+Hours after Joe Biden made his presidential run official last month, Anita Hill’s name was back in the news.
+Biden, the New York Times reported, called Hill earlier in April to “express his regret” for her treatment during the Clarence Thomas Supreme Court confirmation hearings.

 Hill — who accused the judge of sexual harassment and was mocked, jeered, and dismissed by the Senate Judiciary Committee, which Biden chaired — “declined to characterize [Biden’s] words to her as an apology,” according to the Times.
 She also said she could not support his candidacy.